Psychology & Community Mental Health Internships in Arusha

 Internship details

 Develop unique understanding of mental health disorders as a Psychology intern in Tanzania, where demand for quality mental health treatment is high.
-Interns assist professional therapists in outpatient mental health departments, delivering vital services to patients and their families.
+Interns assist professional therapists in outpatient mental health departments and rehabilitation centers, delivering vital services to patients and their families.
+Enhance your understanding of mental health symptoms, treatment and stigma by providing support to community members in their journeys to recovery.

 This is an in-country internship, with accommodation and meals provided.
 Click here to view remote Psychology & Social Work internships, that you can undertake virtually from home.

-Interns on a Psychology internship in Tanzania work in an outpatient mental health department, where patients from the community are received, assessed, diagnosed, and referred to various in-patient facilities.
-Interns assist and observe a mental healthcare professional in clinics with patients, providing guidance and treatment.
+Interns on a Psychology internship in Tanzania can assist in an outpatient mental health department, where patients from the community are received, assessed, diagnosed, and referred to various in-patient facilities, as well as a rehabilitation center, providing a haven for those suffering from depression, addiction and substance abuse.
+You’ll collaborate and observe mental healthcare professionals, providing guidance, treatment, exchanging ideas, contributing skills and providing compassionate mentorship, encouragement and hope to make a real difference to the lives of individuals.

 Activities can include:

 As an intern, you’ll gain a unique understanding by observing the effects of long term mental illness on the daily lives of underprivileged people, as well as the widespread impacts of mental illness on the local community.
-You’ll also deliver a report on your experience and findings at the end of your internship, reinforcing your biggest learnings and achievements.
+You’ll provide guidance and mentorship to those in crisis by leading life skills workshops, vocational training, evaluations and case discussions, awareness campaigns and community workshops.
+Play an active role in developing programs in a culturally relevant and meaningful way, enhancing the work already being done by the center, by contributing your own skills and ideas.

 Interns who are at a pre-med undergraduate level of study will have scope to assist with a community mental health program, aimed at providing mental health support and avocation for all people.
 As part of the program, interns will attend patient assessments and sessions, undertake home visits, assist with data collection, visit rehab facilities and raise awareness through campaigns and community workshops, all under the guidance of a qualified member of staff.